 Vice President Kamala Harris Makes Surprise Appearance On SNL, Connecting With Nontraditional Audiences

-According to The Washington Post, in a bid to engage voters beyond traditional political media, Vice President Kamala Harris made an unexpected appearance on NBC’s Saturday Night Live (SNL) on Saturday night in New York.
+According to The Washington Post, in a bid to engage voters beyond traditional political media, Vice President Kamala Harris made an unexpected appearance on NBC’s Saturday Night Live (SNL), airing this week in New York.
 Her cameo marked a climactic moment in a series of events designed to increase her visibility among voters who typically shy away from mainstream political content.

 Harris joined the show’s “cold open,” a skit set in a dressing room ahead of a fictional Harris campaign event in Pennsylvania.
 As mentioned by The Washington Post, the sketch featured Maya Rudolph (Grown Ups, Big Mouth, Loot), a former SNL cast member known for her acclaimed portrayal of Harris, as she rehearsed lines in front of a mirror.
 Playing Harris, Rudolph lamented, “Gosh, I just wish I could talk to someone who’s been in my shoes — you know, a Black, South Asian woman running for president, preferably from the Bay Area.”
 Cue the real Harris, who appeared to applause from the audience.